 Clinical Trials Using SS1P Immunotoxin

-In one trial with SS1P, 60 percent of patients showed at least stable disease when the drug was combined with other drugs.
-One patient had a stunning response, seeing 74 percent reduction in tumor size.
+In one trial with SS1P, 60% of patients had stable disease when the drug was combined with other drugs.
+One patient had a stunning response, with a 74% reduction in tumor size.
 In this trial, the drugs combined SS1P with immune-suppressants.